cio-abcd/variantinterpretation/docs/output.md

   - `*.tsv`: TSV file containing all fields provided by --extraction_fields, default: CHROM, POS, REF, ALT
   </details>

-[Vembrane table](https://github.com/vembrane/vembrane#readme) generates TSV files based on information found in the VCF header structure and can parse annotation information from CSQ strings in the INFO field.
-This module can extract all annotation fields found in the [VEP output documentation](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#output), which need to be provided by --annotation_fields as comma-separated values.
-Further, fields from the FORMAT and INFO columns of the VCF file can be extracted with the --format_fields and --info_fields parameter.
-In all these parameters, you can also specify mathematical operations between fields as shown for `vembrane table` examples.
-Those are used in the allele fraction calculation, for which some default fields are extracted when using the --allele_fraction parameter.
+[Vembrane table](https://github.com/vembrane/vembrane#readme) generates TSV files based on information found in the VCF header structure.
+It can parse Information from the FORMAT, INFO and other vcf columns and specifically parses annotation information from CSQ strings in the INFO field, see also the [VEP output documentation](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#output).
+It can also handle calculations between parameters and calculates the allele fraction.

 ### Datavzrd